StoneRaptor5870/key-value-store/Readme.md

 - `EXPIRE key time` - Set a key to expire in N seconds
 - `TTL key` - Get remaining time to live
 - `PERSIST key` - Remove expiration from a key

+### List Commands
+- `LPUSH key value` - Insert value at the head (left) of the list
+- `RPUSH key value` - Insert value at the tail (right) of the list
+- `LPOP key` - Remove and return the first element (left) of the list
+- `RPOP key` - Remove and return the last element (right) of the list
+- `LLEN key` - Get the length of the list
+- `LRANGE key start stop` - Get a range of elements from the list

 ### Persistence Commands